cbonoz/solartis-quotes/README.md

     <img src="./screenshots/logo.png" width=400/>
 </p>

-Solartis Insurance API
+SolartisCLI
 ---

+Unofficial tool - a hackathon project.
-Browse and buy insurance policies from the command line!
+Browse and buy insurance policies directly from the command line using Solartis API's!

-### Concept
+### Concept:

 Nobody wants to fill out forms or have phone calls regarding insurance anymore.
 This command line tool allows users to get quotes and purchase insurance policies directly and securely from the command line.